rtalbot89/ref-game/README.md

 The main source is in 'app.js'.
 Game configuration settings are near the top.
 Use these to change the level of difficulty, or the images.

 ### Licences ###
 'ref-game' is released under the MIT Licence.
-Please pay attention to the other licences included.
+Please pay attention to, and honour, the terms of the other licences included.

-These are:

 * codeman38_licence - The licence for the font
-* JamesLong - The game uses James Long's 'canvas-game-bootstrap' as a starting point https://github.com/jlongster/canvas-game-bootstrap.
+* canvas-game-bootstrap_licence- The game uses 'canvas-game-bootstrap' as a starting point https://github.com/jlongster/canvas-game-bootstrap.
-The licence is in 'james_long_licence'